 - Students are able to (1) describe principles and concepts related to international industrial chemistry, including those represented in Western Australia.
-These will include examples from a spectrum of modern chemical industries.; (2) identify the role of compounds and materials found in everyday use in human life, this will include developing an understanding of chemistry in the marketplace and our surrounds.; and (3) carry out advanced laboratory procedures for synthetic, physical and analytical chemistry..
+These will include examples from a spectrum of modern chemical industries.; (2) identify the role of compounds and materials found in everyday use in human life, this will include developing an understanding of chemistry in the marketplace and our surrounds.; and (3) demonstrate advanced laboratory procedures for synthetic, physical and analytical chemistry.

 - Indicative assessments in this unit are as follows: (1) quizzes; (2) written examination; and (3) laboratory reports.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the laboratory reports component.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Unit Coordinator(s)